 This recipe of Medu Vada can be easily doubled / proportionately increased for larger quantities.
-You could fry Medu Vadas and store them in a refrigerator for a few days.
-Leave them on the counter for a few hours before serving allowing the Medu Vadas to reach ambient temperature and then dunk in hot sambar.
-Ofcourse, the Medu Vadas won't be as crisp as the freshly fried ones as they have been stored for a couple of days.
+You could fry a larger batch of Medu Vadas and store them in a refrigerator for a few days.
+Leave them on the counter for a couple of hours before serving allowing the Medu Vadas to reach ambient temperature and then dunk in hot sambar.
+Ofcourse, the Medu Vadas won't be as crisp as the freshly fried ones.

 I will make a separate, detailed post with the recipe of Dahi Bhalle.

 Some more all-day-meals inspiration:

 Connect with me on social media for (errrmmmm) not-so-regular updates!
 Yes, I’m not going to be on your screen all day every day!